 So what are we referring to with this word?
 Very roughly speaking, impedance is a measure either of how much concentrated force is present in a vibrating body, or of how much concentrated force it would take to get a vibration going in the body.
 Consider the situation, common in musical instruments, in which you have an initial vibrating body, such as a musical string, and for the instrument to work that initial vibrator needs to communicate it vibration to another body, such as a soundboard.
 In this situation, the string in itself scarcely moves any air when it vibrates; to be heard well it needs to communicate its vibration to the board which, having much more surface area, does a better job of radiating the vibration out into the air.
 Now, for the sake of discussion, imagine a slightly absurd situation in which the material you’ve chosen for the soundboard is extremely massive and rigid — say, a piece of heavy hard wood which has a soundboard-like amount of surface area, but which is two inches thick.
 As you can probably imagine, in this case the vibration will not be very effectively transmitted from the string, through the soundboard and into the air, because the soundboard is too heavy and rigid to be driven effectively by the string.
 There isn’t enough energy and force contained in the string’s movement to drive such a massive board.
 This is an impedance mismatch.
 The impedance of the string vibration at the bridge where it should be driving the soundboard is too low; the impedance of the massive board is too high.

 And now imagine the opposite case: instead of the overly heavy and rigid board, you set up the string to drive a thin balloon membrane stretched across the top of a box or pan.
-The way to do this would probably be to make some kind of a supporting body to serve as a string carrier taking most of the string’s tension, and configure things so that the string crosses a minimal bridge of some sort pressing down on the balloon membrane.
+The way to do this would probably be to make some kind of a supporting body to serve as a string carrier taking most of the string’s tension — perhaps you can picture the string mounted on a two-by-four — and configure things so that the string thus mounted crosses a minimal bridge of some sort pressing down on the balloon membrane.
 This too will provide not-great results, but of a different sort from the too-heavy board.
 Now the problem is not that the string cannot transmit its energy to its board; it’s that it transmits too much too quickly.
 The string vibration will be almost immediately damped out, as in its first few excursions it overdrives the balloon membrane, dissipating its energy in an exaggerated motion and in heat.
 The impedance of the stretchy membrane is too low for the string.

 A valuable way to see these two situations is as follows.
 Start with the idea that the ongoing vibration in a string comes about when travelling waves of displacement in the string reflect back and forth from one end of the string to the other.
 The interaction of the reflected waves creates the standing wave that is the string’s vibration.
 With the too-heavy board, when a wave front in the string hits the bridge, it scarcely moves the bridge and board, so very nearly all of its movement and energy reflects back into the string in the form of a wave going back the other way, which in turn can be reflected back at the other end.
 Because of the efficiency of the reflection, the conservation of energy, and the minimal amount of damping, the string will vibrate very well and with excellent sustain.
 But since it fails to move the soundboard appreciably, it will scarcely be audible.
 Contrast this with the string on the balloon membrane: when the traveling wave in the string hits the bridge on the membrane, the yieldingness of the membrane means that it accommodates the string’s movement with a generous movement of its own, to such a degree that very little of the string’s movement and energy is reflected back into the string.
 Thus, scarcely any reverse travelling wave arises in the string, with the result that the string does a poor job of setting up a standing wave and ongoing vibration.
 So while you may hear a dull thump as the membrane responds to the string’s initial movement, you won’t hear much after that.

+Of all the vibrating media in question here, it is the final medium, the air the carries the sound from the instrument, that has the lowest impedance.
 To transmit from the high-impedance tines ultimately through to the low-impedance air, some traditional lamallaphones go through a series of impedance step-downs that has proven to work very well.
-(We should note that of all the vibrating media in question here, it is the final medium, the air itself, that has the lowest impedance.)
-In these lamellaphones — taking as an excellent example the Shona mbira — the tines are mounted on a fairly small but quite thick, hard and heavy board.
+In these lamellaphones — taking as an excellent example the Shona mbira — the tines are mounted on a fairly small but quite hard and heavy board.
 It provides good counterpoise for the tines but, being fairly small and not terribly responsive or resonant, does not project very well into the surrounding air.
 For playing situations that call for a fuller sound, these boards are lodged firmly in a very large hollow half gourd shell which, being light and responsive but with lots of surface area, does an excellent job of communicating to the surrounding atmosphere.

 But here’s where the impedance question comes in: For the transmission and resulting sympathetic vibration to come into play, the horizontal mounting bar cannot be too heavy and rigid.
 That is to say, it should not possess an extremely high acoustic impedance.
 If it does, then a vibration in one segment will be so firmly anchored and immobilized at its mounting point that it will scarcely transmit anything through the mounting bar to its opposite segment.
 Thus, scarcely any sympathetic vibration will be set up.
 On the other hand, if the mounting bar is too light, another problem arises: the rod sections above and below will not have firm enough mounting to vibrate well; the mounting bar will not provide sufficient counterpoise; the travelling waves within the rods will not reflect well enough at the base to create a clear and well sustained vibration.
 This is not an all-or-nothing proposition though; it is a matter of degree: a somewhat flimsy base may yet be solid enough to allow some vibration, but perhaps with a less-clear tone and with less sustain.